-The revised RMAP2, submitted by the City/Parish and CDM, had not yet been approved by the EPA and LDEQ in early 2006 when the City/Parish engaged CH2M HILL to conduct a peer review to address issues about elements of the alternative plan including an assessment of costs and schedules and a reassessment of the South Wastewater Treatment Plant (WWTP) proposed work.
-Based on the peer review recommendations, a re-submittal, and the second request for approval, of the Revised RMAP2 modifications (including CDM's plan and CH2M HILL's updated plan for South WWTP compliance projects) was submitted by the City/Parish in conjunction with CH2M HILL on December 12, 2006.
+The revised RMAP2, submitted by the City/Parish and CDM, had not yet been approved by the EPA and LDEQ in early 2006 when the City/Parish engaged Jacobs to conduct a peer review to address issues about elements of the alternative plan including an assessment of costs and schedules and a reassessment of the South Wastewater Treatment Plant (WWTP) proposed work.
+Based on the peer review recommendations, a re-submittal, and the second request for approval, of the Revised RMAP2 modifications (including CDM's plan and Jacobs' updated plan for South WWTP compliance projects) was submitted by the City/Parish in conjunction with Jacobs on December 12, 2006.
+Jacobs was also selected as the new Program Manager, or City/Parish consultant, for this work during this timeframe.
+Per EPA and LDEQ request, a more descriptive follow-up report entitled Addressing Existing Noncompliance Issues and Future Wet-Weather Flow Management Requirements for the South Wastewater Treatment Plant - Summary of Findings and Recommendations was submitted in January 2007 that specifically addressed work at the South WWTP.
+This report detailed the recommendations outlined in the previous Revised Second RMAP submittal in December 2006.
+On July 10, 2007, the EPA and LDEQ sent a formal letter of approval to the City/Parish endorsing the December 2006 Revised Second RMAP proposal.